Sun 'n Fun: Other ventures

-The Florida Air Museum at Sun 'n Fun, is also located on the Sun 'n Fun campus at Lakeland Linder International Airport.
+The Florida Air Museum at Sun 'n Fun is also located on the Sun 'n Fun campus at Lakeland Linder International Airport.

-In April 2010 Sun 'n Fun received a US$7.5M grant from the Aviation Education Foundation for the new Central Florida Aerospace Academy building.
+In April 2010, Sun 'n Fun received a US$7.5M grant from the Aviation Education Foundation for the new Central Florida Aerospace Academy building.
 The school is an existing aviation-oriented high school and career academy that is already located on the airport grounds.
-Completed in August 2011 it accommodates 500 high school students, increasing its current capacity of 175 students.
+Completed in August 2011, it accommodates 500 high school students, increasing its previous capacity of 175 students.

 Notable events

 The first weekend fly-in, called Mid-Winter Sun 'n Fun, was held in January 1975 at the Lakeland Municipal Airport and was limited to pilots and Experimental Aircraft Association (EAA), SESAC and FSAACA members.
 A total of 1,980 guests and 365 aircraft were present.
-The following year the fly-in was expanded to a full week and the City of Lakeland approved a lease for the convention site to be moved to the southwest quadrant of the airport.
+The following year, the fly-in was expanded to a full week, and the City of Lakeland approved a lease for the convention site to be moved to the southwest quadrant of the airport.
 The public was invited on a limited basis.
-The number of visiting aircraft more than tripled compared to the first year, with 1,200 aircraft including 200 homebuilts, 180 antiques, 260 classics, and 28 warbirds on site.
+The number of visiting aircraft more than tripled compared to the first year, with 1,200 aircraft including 200 homebuilts; 180 antiques; 260 classics; and 28 warbirds on site.
 Snow fell at the airport for the only time in show history to date during the 1977 show.

-In 1992 The Sun 'n Fun Air Museum (now the Florida Air Museum) held its grand opening.
-In 1997 the Brazilian Air Force's Aerial Demonstration Squadron (known as the Smoke Squadron) was the featured act.
-In 2000 Airshow legend Bob Hoover performed the last flight of his Shrike Commander at the fly-in.
-Two years later Bobby Younkin debuted the world's first aerobatic Learjet.
-During the 2004 show Bruce Bohannon and his turbocharged Exxon Flyin' Tiger set four time to climb world records.
+In 1992, The Sun 'n Fun Air Museum (now the Florida Air Museum) held its grand opening.
+In 1997, the Brazilian Air Force's Aerial Demonstration Squadron (known as the Smoke Squadron) was the featured act.
+In 2000, Airshow legend Bob Hoover performed the last flight of his Shrike Commander at the fly-in.
+Two years later, Bobby Younkin debuted the world's first aerobatic Learjet.
+During the 2004 show, Bruce Bohannon and his turbocharged Exxon Flyin' Tiger set four time to climb world records.

-In 2011 on March 31, an EF1 tornado hit the grounds of the airshow, resulting in damage to 40-50 aircraft, along with display tents and exhibits.
+On March 31, 2011, an EF1 tornado hit the grounds of the airshow, resulting in damage to 40-50 aircraft, along with display tents and exhibits.
 Fifteen people received minor injuries.
 The airshow continued the next day.

 The 2015 show featured the first US performance of the Breitling Jet Team.
-In 2017 the show featured the French Air Force Patrouille de France aerobatic team, making it the second appearance in the US (the first being at the Melbourne Air And Space Show on April 1–3) in more than 30 years.
+In 2017, the show featured the French Air Force Patrouille de France aerobatic team, making it the second appearance in the US (the first being at the Melbourne Air And Space Show on April 1–3) in more than 30 years.
 The team flew one show on April 4.